-Budget Summary
+Budget Narrative

-- Are all requested costs justified, reasonable and allowable? - Are requested costs properly categorized? - Are all line-item calculations correct and equal the category totals? - Have the computations used to arrive at requested amount been included in the narrative
+- Are all requested costs justified, reasonable and allowable? - Are requested costs properly categorized? - Are all line-item calculations correct and equal the category totals? - Have the appropriate costs/percentages been identified as federal and match? - Have the computations used to arrive at requested amount been included in the narrative?